Stendhal: Life

-After the 1814 Treaty of Fontainebleau, he left for Italy, where he settled in Milan.
+After the 1814 Treaty of Fontainebleau, and the fall of Napoleon, he left for Italy, where he settled in Milan. where he stayed until 1821; "...only leaving after these, the happiest, years of his life, through fear of being implicated in the Carbonari troubles."
 In 1830, he was appointed as French consul at Trieste and Civitavecchia.
 He formed a particular attachment to Italy, where he spent much of the remainder of his career.
 His novel The Charterhouse of Parma, written in 52 days, is set in Italy, which he considered a more sincere and passionate country than Restoration France.
 An aside in that novel, referring to a character who contemplates suicide after being jilted, speaks about his attitude towards his home country: "To make this course of action clear to my French readers, I must explain that in Italy, a country very far away from us, people are still driven to despair by love."

 Stendhal identified with the nascent liberalism and his sojourn in Italy convinced him that Romanticism was essentially the literary counterpart of liberalism in politics.
 When Stendhal was appointed to a consular post in Trieste in 1830, Metternich refused his exequatur on account of Stendhal's liberalism and anti-clericalism.

 Stendhal was a dandy and wit about town in Paris, as well as an obsessive womaniser.
 His genuine empathy towards women is evident in his books; Simone de Beauvoir spoke highly of him in The Second Sex.
-She credited him for perceiving a woman as just a woman and simply a human being.
+She credited him for perceiving a woman as not a woman but simply a human being.
 Citing Stendhal's rebellious heroines, she maintained that he was a feminist writer.
 One of his early works is On Love, a rational analysis of romantic passion that was based on his unrequited love for Mathilde, Countess Dembowska, whom he met while living at Milan.
 Later, he would also suffer "restlessness in spirit" when one of his childhood friends, Victorine got married.
 In a letter to Pauline, he described her as the woman of his dreams and wrote that he would have discovered happiness if he became her husband.
 This fusion of, and tension between, clear-headed analysis and romantic feeling is typical of Stendhal's great novels; he could be considered a Romantic realist.

 Stendhal suffered miserable physical disabilities in his final years as he continued to produce some of his most famous work.
 He contracted syphilis in December 1808.
 As he noted in his journal, he was taking iodide of potassium and quicksilver to treat his sexual disease, resulting in swollen armpits, difficulty swallowing, pains in his shrunken testicles, sleeplessness, giddiness, roaring in the ears, racing pulse and "tremors so bad he could scarcely hold a fork or a pen".
 Modern medicine has shown that his health problems were more attributable to his treatment than to his syphilis.
-He is said to have sought the best treatment in Paris, Vienna, and Rome.
+He is said to have sought the best treatment in Paris, Vienna and Rome.